Root Canal Treatment in Midtown Manhattan

 How Does a Root Canal Compare with Other Dental Options?

 A root canal procedure involves quite a bit more time than, for example, a cavity filling.
 Dr. Giraldo must clean every infected canal and check and recheck that it is absolutely clean of any infected material.
 Multiple X-rays may be required to ensure that Dr. Giraldo has reached the bottom of the canal and that it is clean.
-After the procedure, the tooth must be capped with a crown to ensure its integrity.
+After the procedure, the tooth must be capped with a dental crown to ensure its integrity.